icchou233/icchou233.github.io/index.md

 ---
 layout: home
-title: Welcome to my blog
+title: THIS IS A TEST
 ---

 Hello!
 My name is I-Chen Chou.